rustymagnet3000/bits_bytes_playground/README.md

 ```

 ### 21. C++ Linked List
 I really enjoyed writing this C++ code.
-If you have burned hours saying "I don't know how big to make my array.
-It depends on the file that is read in, when the app runs".
-Linked-Lists are a thing of wonder.
-Insert and delete where we want!
-It can hold collection of unordered linked elements.
-But, it is so easy to break; you have to spend time on the `Orders of Operations`.
-Easy to create unexpected behaviour in your list.
+If you have ever written code and found yourself saying "I don't know how big to make my array?" `Linked-Lists` may be a more suitable `Data Structure`.
+Insert quickly with no specific order.
+Especially relevant if the data you are reading into the List is already ordered.
+The fun piece is the danger; you have to spend time on the `Orders of Operations` when writing your `Linked List`.
+It is simple to create unexpected behaviour when your own thoughts are not clear.
+Note - I moved all my Nodes to `Heap` objects to ensure the Delete step was nice and tidy.